9709/DrawRight/README.md

 as the screen will pan over and cover whatever the first player has drawn.
 Each turns are timed, so both players will only have a limited time to complete their half of the drawing.

 Finally, both halves of the drawing will merge, and the work will be presented.
-There will also be an option to save the final drawing your Photo Library.
+There will also be an option to save the final drawing to your iPhone Photo Library.

 DrawRight is designed to be a quick pick-up and play type of game.
 Ideal for ice breaker events, parties, team building or simply playing on the bus.